census-instrumentation/opencensus-specs/stats/HTTP.md

 ### Tags

-All client metrics should be tagged with the following.
+All client measures should be tagged with the following.

 | Tag name           | Description                                                                                              |
 |--------------------|----------------------------------------------------------------------------------------------------------|